Elite Panel of ICC Umpires

 The Elite Panel of ICC Umpires is a panel of cricket umpires appointed by the International Cricket Council to officiate in Test matches and One Day Internationals around the world.
 The panel was first established in April 2002 when the ICC decided to reform the way that international cricket was umpired.
-The main change was that both umpires in a Test match and one of the umpires in a One Day International are now independent of the competing nations, whereas before 2002 just one of the umpires in a Test was independent and in ODIs both umpires were from the home nation.
+The main change was that both umpires in a Test match and one of the umpires in a One Day International were now independent of the competing nations, whereas before 2002 just one of the umpires in a Test was independent and in ODIs both umpires were from the home nation.
 The majority of these ICC appointments are fulfilled by the members of the Elite Panel, who are generally thought to be the best umpires in the world.
 As such the ICC hopes to ensure that umpiring standards are as high as possible.
 Members of the panel stand in around 10 Tests and 15 ODIs each year.
 The list of umpires in the panel is revised every year by the ICC Umpires Selection Panel.

 History

 The panel was formed in 2002 with eight members.
 Peter Willey was invited to be on the panel, but declined the opportunity because it would have required him to spend too much time away from his family.
 The last members of the original panel retired in 2011.
 The original eight panel members were: Steve Bucknor, Daryl Harper, Ashoka de Silva, Srinivas Venkataraghavan, Rudi Koertzen, Dave Orchard, David Shepherd and Russell Tiffin.

 Members of the International Panel of ICC Umpires stand in ODIs in their home countries, and may be appointed by the ICC to Tests and ODIs as an independent officials at busy times in the cricket calendar to supplement the Elite Panel.
 The best performing umpires may earn promotion to the Elite Panel.
 Emirates sponsors the panel, and the umpires are required to wear shirts and coats which have 'Fly Emirates' printed on them whenever they are officiating.

 In July 2019, Michael Gough and Joel Wilson were added to the Elite panel following the retirement of Ian Gould and exclusion of Sundaram Ravi after the 2019 Cricket World Cup.
 On 16 March 2023, Ahsan Raza and Adrian Holdstock joined the panel after Aleem Dar stepped down from the panel.

+In March 2024, Sharfuddoula was added to the Elite Panel after South African umpire Marais Erasmus retired from umpiring in international cricket and thus Sharfuddoula became the first umpire from Bangladesh to be included in this panel.

+In March 2025, Alex Wharf and Allahudien Paleker were added to the Elite Panel, after Michael Gough and Joel Wilson were dropped from the panel.

 As of 28 March 2024, Australia and England have jointly provided the most panel members with seven.
-South Africa with four, India, Pakistan, New Zealand, and West Indies have provided three; Sri Lanka has provided two; and Zimbabwe has provided just one member.
-No members have featured from the Bangladesh, Afghanistan and Ireland, among the Full members.
+South Africa with four, India, Pakistan, New Zealand, and West Indies have provided three; Sri Lanka has provided two; Zimbabwe and Bangladesh has provided just one member.
+No members have featured from Afghanistan and Ireland, among the Full members.